PratGit1606/MasterProject---RocketRescue/README.md

 This project was developed as part of an independent project for Arizona State University (ASU), with the aim of providing an innovative solution for stroke rehabilitation through gamification.

 # 🎮 Getting Started
-To get started with XYZ, simply clone the repository and open the index.html file in your web browser:
+To get started with RocketRescue, simply clone the repository and open the index.html file in your web browser: